thenetimp/eagleFootprints2kicadFootprints/README.md

   -i <inputfile>:  The eagle library that you'd like convert footprints for.

+  The following parameters are optional

   -o <outputDirectory>: The name of the directory that you want to put the footprint files in.
-                   This should be a kicad footprint library
+                   This should be a kicad footprint library.
+If this is left undefined footprints will be stored in a directory named "Output.pretty".

   -t <target-module-name>:  If you only want a specific module from a library pass it with this argument.